WhistlingZephyr/WhistlingZephyr.github.io/content/posts/a-game-of-data.md

 }
 ```

 The [results](https://w.wiki/6HLK) match our requirements.
-However, there are entires missing, "Ohio" for example.
+However, there are entries missing, "Ohio" for example.
 We search it up and see that [Q1397](https://www.wikidata.org/wiki/Q1397) Ohio is an instance of [Q35657](https://www.wikidata.org/wiki/Q35657) U.S. state which is a subclass of [Q106458883](https://www.wikidata.org/wiki/Q106458883) state.
 We on the other hand, used [Q7275](https://www.wikidata.org/wiki/Q7275) state which appears to be different.
 Looking into a category that includes all our desired places such as states and provinces, we find that [Q107390](https://www.wikidata.org/wiki/Q107390) federated state is what we're looking for; it also states that it's equivalent to <https://schema.org/State>.

 ```SPARQL
 SELECT ?label ?type WHERE {